Horonobe, Hokkaido: Economy

 In October 2000, with the help of local government and NEDO, the Horonobe wind power generation project came into existence.
 Wind turbines were installed on trial-run basis along the 3.1 km coastline.
 Since February 2003, there are 28 turbines working in full capacity, with an individual output of 750 kW.
 In total its estimated that the wind turbines in Horonobe-chō generate 50 gigawatt-hours of electricity annually, and this is supplied to Hokkaido Electric Power Company for distribution.
 This electricity is equivalent to annual electric consumption of about 10,000 Japanese households.

 Since 1998, the Japan Atomic Energy Agency started planning an underground research laboratory at Honorobe to be able to conduct tests on the suitability of sedimentary rock for use as a deep geological repository for Japan's spent nuclear fuel (a similar research facility in crystalline rock is also being constructed at Mizunami in Gifu Prefecture).
 Excavation began in 2003, and is scheduled for completion in 2017.
 A possibility of making a geological carbon capture and storage (CCS) site is also under consideration at Honorobe.

-In 2010, the town of Horonobe was transferred from Rumoi Subprefecture to Sōya Subprefecture.
+Education

+Horonobe has one public elementary school and one public junior high school operated by the town government, and one public high school operated by the Hokkaidō Board of Education.